ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 A Multiply and Accumulate module (MAC) multiplies two numbers and adds the product to an accumulator.
 It consists of a multiplier, an adder, and an accumulator.
 The MAC unit is a fundamental block in computing devices, especially Digital Signal Processors (DSP) [4].

- I have implemented a MAC module using Wallace tree multiplier, a 16-bit Carry Look-ahead adder, and a 17-bit Parallel Input Parallel Output (PIPO) shift register which works as an accumulator.
+We have implemented a MAC module using our Wallace tree multiplier, a 16-bit Carry Look-ahead adder, and a 17-bit Parallel Input Parallel Output (PIPO) shift register which works as an accumulator.
 The schematic of our MAC unit is shown below.

 ![Schematic of MAC Unit](./images/mac_schematic.jpg)